D3coy/Cpp/README.md

 • array_vl - sum of elements from enclosed array

 • bubblesort - bubble sorting of the array in descending order

+• NOD - finding out the greatest common divisor for two numbers

 ------------------------------------------------------------------------------------------